-At OSA, our surgeons and physical therapists are experts in their field and can help improve mobility and reduce pain.
+At OSA, our board-certified surgeons are experts in their field and can help improve mobility and reduce pain.
 We recognize that arm and elbow injuries can get in the way of the activities you love most.
 Our experienced arm and elbow orthopedic specialists work with patients to develop tailored treatment plans, focusing on giving you control over your recovery.

 The Anatomy of the Arm and Elbow

 The upper arm:

 - The upper arm bone (humerus) extends from the shoulder to the elbow.

 - There are four main muscles in the upper arm (biceps brachii, brachialis, and coracobrachialis on the top and triceps brachii below).
 The musculocutaneus nerve supplies them.

 - The upper arm muscles help you move your lower arm, flex and extend the elbow, and lift the arm above the head.

 The lower arm:

 - The lower arm (forearm) extends from the wrist up to the elbow by two major bones: the radius (on the thumb-side of the wrist), and the ulna (on the “pinkie” side of the wrist).